 Outdoor wood furnaces have been used for centuries to heat homes, and even in an ever changing society they are still an appealing heating solution for many reasons.
 With fluctuating fossil fuel costs, their popularity has not faltered.
 With modern technology and industry, wood furnaces are constantly changing to fit the needs and lifestyles of consumers.
-If you are considering investing in an outdoor wood furnace, read more to learn about just some of the benefits wood heat has to offer.
+If you are considering investing in an outdoor furnace, read more to learn about just some of the benefits wood heat has to offer.

 Who Can Benefit?

 Homes or businesses in rural settings with access to readily available fuel.
 Firewood, coal, corn, wood chips, etc. are just some examples of fuel that just about anybody can have access to for little or no cost.
-Agricultural businesses such as dairy farms, greenhouses, commercial barns etc. can greatly benefit from the use of an outdoor wood furnace or biomass boiler.
+Agricultural businesses such as dairy farms, greenhouses, commercial barns etc. can greatly benefit from the use of an outdoor boiler or biomass boiler.

 Long Term Investment